In this article, we offer our perspective on the top 10 cybersecurity trends.

 Construction

 Construction projects in the US will increase under the new administration.
-The aim being to fix our deteriorating infrastructure and to provide higher-paying jobs with benefits that lower-level service sector jobs lack.
+The aim is to fix our deteriorating infrastructure and to provide higher-paying jobs with benefits that lower-level service sector jobs lack.

 It’s estimated that $2 trillion will be invested by the federal government, which will require construction companies to comply with CMMC.